It’s time to get in the holiday spirit and we’ve got just the thing: a holiday day trip.

 Visiting an out-of-town zoo is always fun for kids, but this day trip option is even more enticing during the holidays when you can take part in the Toledo Zoo’s Lights Before Christmas tradition.

-Before you and your family hit the road for one of these winter day trips, make sure you check the weather and brush up on these travel tips for the cold, snowy weather.
+Before you and your family hit the road for one of these winter day trips, make sure you check the weather and brush up on these travel tips for the cold, snowy weather and don’t forget to share your favorite holiday day trip destination with us in the comments.

 This post was originally published in 2015 and is updated regularly.